Juanesduque1/holbertonschool-low_level_programming/README.md

 # Holberton School Low-level Programming

-This repository contains projects coded for the low-level programming module for the **Software Engineering studies** at **Holberton School**.
+This repository contains projects coded for the low-level programming module for the **Software Engineering** program at **Holberton School**.
 It was made to understand data structures, algorithms, and other low-level programming concepts while working especially in the C language.

 ## Projects
 All of the following folders are projects done during this module: